Spring 2014 Fellows

 Her work at the National Day Laborer Organizing Network helped establish the organization as a prominent leader in immigration reform, challenging mass deportation enforcement policies.
 She has been published in The Guardian, The Washington Post, and The Nation.

-Sarahi is currently working toward her JD at New York University Law School, and aims to focus her career on decriminalizing immigrant communities and challenging mass incarceration.
+Sarahi is currently working toward her JD at Yale Law School, and aims to focus her career on decriminalizing immigrant communities and challenging mass incarceration.
 She plans to someday serve communities as an elected public official.

 Award to support work toward an MD and a PhD in biophysics